hapax/hapax.github.io/research.md

   lightest black holes in certain theories of quantum gravity.
 The connection is linear programming! <!-- Rough notes for a talk on [this paper](https://arxiv.org/abs/1905.01319).-->
 - [*Chaos and thermalisation*](assets/chaos.pdf) (2018).
 In quantum
-  mechanics, "chaotic" can mean either "looks random" or "spreads exponentially quickly".
+  mechanics, "chaotic" can mean either "looks random" or "spreads quickly".
 A brief introduction to both notions.
 - [*String perturbation theory and Riemann surfaces*]({{
 hapax.github.io }}/assets/strings-project.pdf) (2018).
 To paraphrase